-Chapter IV - Proceedings before the Appeals Body
+VII - Proceedings before the Appeals Body

-Article 53 - Appeals, deadlines and fees
+Article 53 Appeals, deadlines and fees

-- The parties directly affected by a decision and the ethics and disciplinary inspector all have the right to appeal. - A declaration of the intention to appeal against a decision by the Control, Ethics and Disciplinary Body must be lodged with the UEFA administration, in writing, for the attention of the Appeals Body, within three days of notification of the relevant decision with grounds.
-Competition regulations may, however, shorten this deadline for the sake of the smooth running of the competition in question. - Within five days of the expiry of the time limit for the declaration of the intention to appeal, the appellant must file, in writing, the grounds for appeal.
+- The parties directly affected by a decision and the ethics and disciplinary inspector all have the right to appeal.
+The World Anti-Doping Agency may also appeal against doping-related decisions in accordance with the filing deadline foreseen in the World Anti-Doping Code and, for the rest, in accordance with the procedure defined in these regulations. - A declaration of appeal against a decision by the Control, Ethics and Disciplinary Body must be lodged with the UEFA administration, in writing, for the attention of the Appeals Body, within three days of the issuance of the relevant decision with grounds.
+Competition regulations may, however, shorten this deadline for the sake of the smooth running of the competition in question. - Within five days of the expiry of the time limit for the declaration of appeal, the appellant must file, in writing, the grounds for appeal.
 These must contain a legal request, an account of the facts, evidence, a list of the witnesses proposed (with a brief summary of their expected testimony) and the appellant's conclusions (in particular on whether to conduct the appeal proceedings orally or in writing.
 In the absence of any stated preference between written and oral proceedings, the proceedings will be conducted in writing.
 The parties and the ethics and disciplinary inspector are not authorised to produce further written submissions or evidence after the deadline for filing the grounds for appeal.
-In urgent cases, the chairman may shorten this deadline. - 4 The appeal fee is €1,000, payable on submission of the grounds for appeal at the latest.
+In urgent cases, the chairman may shorten this deadline. - The appeal fee is €1,000, payable on submission of the grounds for appeal at the latest.
 The ethics and disciplinary inspector is not subject to this fee. - If these deadlines are not observed, the chairman declares the appeal inadmissible.

-Article 54 - Admissibility of appeals
+Article 54 Admissibility of appeals

-- Appeals against decisions by the Control, Ethics and Disciplinary Body are admissible unless the disciplinary measure imposed in the first instance was limited to: - a) a warning; - b) a reprimand; - c) an automatic one-match suspension following a dismissal; - d) a disorderly conduct penalty under Article 36 of these regulations. - If the Control, Ethics and Disciplinary Body combines one of the measures set out in paragraph 1 above with other disciplinary measures, an appeal is admissible, and the Appeals Body examines the overall measures imposed. - No appeal is admissible if a party does not request, in due time, the issuance of a decision with grounds, in accordance with Article 52 of these regulations.
+- Appeals against decisions by the Control, Ethics and Disciplinary Body are admissible unless the disciplinary measure imposed in the first instance was limited to: - a. a warning; - b. a reprimand; - c. an automatic one-match suspension following a dismissal. - No appeal is admissible if a party does not request, in due time, the issuance of a decision with grounds, in accordance with Article 45 of these regulations.

-Article 55 - Stay of execution
+Article 55 Stay of execution

-- 1 An appeal has no staying effect. - 2 The chairman may, on receipt of a reasoned request, award a stay of execution. - Such a request may not be submitted until the decision with grounds has been notified by the Control, Ethics and Disciplinary Body.
+- An appeal has no staying effect. - The chairman may, on receipt of a reasoned request, award a stay of execution.

-Article 56 - Reply to the appeal and cross-appeal
+Article 56 Reply to appeal

 - The chairman notifies the ethics and disciplinary inspector and/or the parties concerned of the appeal.
-A reply to the appeal must be filed within the deadline set by the chairman. - The reply to the appeal may include the declaration of a cross-appeal.
-The procedural rules governing appeals apply equally to cross-appeals.
+A reply to the appeal must be filed within the deadline set by the chairman. - The ethics and disciplinary inspector must reply to the appeal in the case of an alleged violation of Article 12, 13 or 14.
+In the case of any other alleged disciplinary offence, he must reply to the appeal only if so decided by the chief ethics and disciplinary inspector at his own discretion.

-Article 57 - Hearings
+Article 57 Hearings